8soothing8/SI507_FinalPJT-Top-trending-Youtube-videos/README.md

 ## Project Description

-This app finds the top 10 most popular videos on youtube in a certain country and build a database containing detailed information about them.
+This app finds the top 12 most popular videos on youtube in a certain country and gives detailed information of those videos.
-A user can see the video that was most viewed, or most liked through an website (localhost route that will be created for next week)
+A user can check the titles and creators of the most popular videos and reactions to them through links provided in the main homepage.
+It builds a database with information and creates a cached file as well.

 ## How to run

 (GET YOUR OWN Youtube Data API key and replace a blank in 'DEVELOPER_KEY' = " " in SI507project_tools.py file with your own key)
 1. Download or clone project files
 2. Install all requirements with `pip install -r requirements.txt`
 3. Run `python SI507project_tools.py